0BAB1/gcodeEstimator/README.md

 ![image](https://github.com/0BAB1/gcodeEstimator/assets/62248962/c089e62d-b073-45a9-a495-fc66f3cf5ddd)

 ## Estimate your machinning time...
-Instantly
+Instantly !

+Cost estimation on legacy CNC Code has never been easier...
+Woo said you need CAM software ?

-### And use the dynamic CSV module to make changes directly into excel and estmate the costs !
+## Use the power of spreadsheets to make changes directly into excel and estmate the costs !

 This python script interprets a gcode file and resturns a list containing the time data and relevant infos by interpreting the G Code.

 This output has been designed to be converted as a CSV file. meaning each list element is a line, containing column elements.

-## Usage
+# DOCUMENTATION

-first, import the estimation package :
+First, import the estimation package :

 ```import estimation```